ArtS/arts.github.com/_posts/2015-07-30-how-to-avoid-and-fix-nullreferenceexceptions-in-asp-net-mvc.md

 <div id="ctaCopy">
 I hope this article helped you to solve your problem and saved you a bit of time and frustration!

-Don't miss my next post - subscribe to my mailing list to get handy tips and solutions for your ASP.NET MVC problems.
-I never spam, period.
+Don't miss my next post - subscribe to the mailing list to get handy tips and solutions for ASP.NET NVC Core.
+I never spam, and you can unsubscribe at any time.
 </div>

-{% comment %}
-{% include alt-cta.html %}
-{% endcomment %}

 {::options parse_block_html="false" /}
 {% include subscription.html %}

 [1]:{% post_url 2015-01-06-dropdownlistfor-with-dictionaries-in-ASP-NET-MVC-and-why-SelectList-wants-to-kill-you %}
+[2]:{% post_url 2020-02-17-where-should-you-put-try-catch-statements-in-your-code %}